** Click on the HELP TOPICS to jump to a new section. Click here to return to Resources page.

 - On the next screen, click the Add button to create classes for the newly added Teacher.
 Select the Campus from the drop-down and then complete the rest of the fields on the page.

-- LOCKED CLASSES: When creating a new class for a Teacher, the Lock Class option must be checked if you do not want it to be replaced with the next Class Roster upload.
+- LOCKED CLASSES: When creating a new class for a Teacher, the Lock Class option must be checked if you do not want it to be removed with the next Class Roster upload.
 This is also a good option if you are trying to give a Teacher access to students who are not linked to them via your Student Management System (ex: an Intervention teacher or counselor).

 - ADD STUDENTS: Click the Add button to add Students to the Class.
 (If this class was created for Observation purposes only, you do not have to add students).
 Search by Last Name and Grade and click Search.
 Check next to student names and click Add Students.
 Click the Close icon (red x) when all students for a class have been entered.